TomBruyneel/codetest_bassam/README.md

 ## Optional

-- If using a RESTFul API, document if using the OpenAPI specification.
+- If using a RESTFul API, document it using the OpenAPI specification.
 - Write some unit tests testing the domain layer